• Skip to primary navigation

 Home » Brownie & Bar Recipes

-Salted brookie bars combine fudgy chocolate brownies and chewy chocolate chip cookies for a crowd-pleasing homemade dessert that's salty, sweet, and SUPER chocolatey!
+Salted brookie bars combine fudgy chocolate brownies and chewy chocolate chip cookies for a crowd-pleasing homemade dessert that's salty, sweet, and irresistibly chocolatey!

 When it comes to recipes that put a fun twist on a classic dessert, nothing can top brookies!
 The combination of two of the most loved desserts - brownies and chocolate chip cookies - makes for one epic sweet treat!